For the first time in history, we are seeing up to five generations in the workplace.

 Needs: competitive benefits packages and support for their lives outside of work

-Top stressors: career advancement, raising children, caring for parents, financial worries and debt, trying to save for retirement
+Top stressors: career advancement, raising children, caring for parents, financial worries, mortgages and debt, trying to save for retirement

 Often misunderstood, this cohort is now the largest in the modern workforce.
 Millennials value professional fulfillment and will take an entreprenurial approach to find it.
 As digital natives, they are highly educated and skilled, but don’t want to spend all day and night at the office.